ribru17/.dotfiles/README.md

 System configuration is found in `~/.config/nixos/`, and can be rebuilt with the `nix:rebuild` command.
 Flake inputs can be updated with `nix:update`.

+Remember to update the `nixos-hardware` device property name in `flake.nix`.

 ## Reference

 Credit to [this article](https://www.atlassian.com/git/tutorials/dotfiles) for